JuliaDynamics/Associations.jl/docs/src/examples/examples_infer_graphs.md

     return f
 end
 ```
-## Example data

-We'll implement a set of chained logistic maps with unidirectional coupling.
+We'll also implement a set of chained logistic maps with unidirectional coupling.

 ```@example graph_examples
 using DynamicalSystemsBase